Pär Mårts

-Pär Mårts (born 30 April 1953) is a Swedish former professional ice hockey player and coach of the Swedish National team.
+Pär Mårts (born 30 April 1953) is a Swedish former professional ice hockey player and former coach of the Swedish National team.

 Playing career

 Mårts started his playing career in 1971 for playing VIK Västerås HK in Swedish third-tier division.
 The following season the club was promoted to Sweden's second-tier division HockeyAllsvenskan.
 In his fourth season 1974-75 he joined Stockholm based club AIK helping them win promotion for Elitserien.
-During the seasons of 1975–76 to 1979-80 he played 174 games in Elitserien, totalling 121 points (63 goals, 58 assists) and 63 penalty minutes.
+During the 1975–76 and 1979-80 seasons, he played 174 games in Elitserien, totalling 121 points (63 goals, 58 assists) and 63 penalty minutes.
 Mårts played his last five seasons of his active playing career for Västerås IK in HockeyAllsvenskan.

 Coaching career

-Mårts has functioned as ice hockey coach since 1986 and is currently head coach of HV71, which he has won one Swedish Championships with.
-He has coached Västerås IK, Swedish national junior team, Swedish national team, AIK and HV71.
+Mårts began his coaching career in 1986 and as head coach of HV71, he led them to a Swedish Championship in his first season.
+He has also coached Västerås IK, the Swedish national junior team, Swedish national team and AIK.

-For season 2007-08 Mårts took over as head coach for the Swedish national junior teams; Team 19 and Team 20.
-His contract with the Swedish Ice Hockey Association spans over three years.
+In the 2007–08 season, Mårts took over as head coach for the Swedish national junior teams; Team 19 and Team 20.
+His contract with the Swedish Ice Hockey Association was signed over three years.

-In 2011 he took over the national team which beat favourite Czech team in Košice,Slovakia.
+In 2011 the national team, beat the heavy favorite Czech team in Košice, Slovakia, but lost 1-6 in the final to Finland.